arplaboratory/traj_plan_lib_dep/README.md

         make -j4
         sudo make install

-7. Gitpull this to your catkin directory and catkin build traj_gen to make this directory
+7. Git pull this to your catkin directory and catkin build traj_gen to make this directory

 # traj_plan_lib_dep